 Conclusion

 One useful element that improves accuracy, usability, and overall design quality of Zoom In On Figma Prototype is the ability to zoom in.
 Designers may make sure their prototypes are comprehensive, approachable, and well-executed by learning the different zoom approaches and putting best practices into practice.
-Your design process and results will be much enhanced by the ability to zoom in and out with ease, whether you’re fine-tuning small user interface elements or checking reusable components.
+Increasing design productivity comes from smoothly switching between magnified views of small UI elements and general component details.
+How to Zoom In On Figma Prototype

 Faq: Advanced Techniques for Zoom in Figma